akilawickey/akilawickey.github.io/README.md

 # akilawickey.github.io

-This is my personal profile
+This is my personal blog